ethereum/go-ethereum/docs/_rpc/ns-debug.md

 ### debug_traceBlock

-The `traceBlock` method will return a full stack trace of all invoked opcodes of all transaction that were included included in this block. **Note**, the parent of this block must be present or it will fail.
+The `traceBlock` method will return a full stack trace of all invoked opcodes of all transaction that were included in this block. **Note**, the parent of this block must be present or it will fail.

 | Client  | Method invocation                                                        |
 |:--------|--------------------------------------------------------------------------|